nikodemus/esrap/README.md

 Capturing-variables
 -------------------

-Analogous to capturing groups in regexps, it is possible to capture results of parsing of named rules, to ease destructuring.
+Analogously to capturing groups in regexps, it is possible to capture results of parsing of named rules, to aid destructuring.

-Example: instead to clumsy
+Example: instead of clumsy

 ```lisp
 (define-rule dressed-rule-clumsy ()